-These are called archival documents (e.g., a diary, limited-circulation brochure or pamphlet, unpublished manuscript), see Section 7.10 of the APA Publication Manual additional information and examples.
+These are called archival documents (e.g., a diary, limited-circulation brochure or pamphlet, unpublished manuscript), see the APA Style website for additional examples and explanations.

 APA General Format: Author A.A.
 (Year, Month Day).
 Title.
 [Description of Material].
 Name of Collection (Call number, box number, file number, etc.).
 Name of Repository, location.

 APA Example: Bradley, M.Z.
 (1970, June 1).
 [Letter to XYZ].
 Lesbian Legacy Collection Subject Files (Box 4, Folder 1.
 Coll2009-004).
 ONE Archives at the USC Libraries, Los Angeles, CA.

 The Chicago Manual of Style refers to archival collections as "Manuscript Collections."
 It says that item identification should be the first part of a citation, and include additional pieces of information to help others locate the item you cite.
 Most importantly, be consistent in your own work about how you cite archival collections.
 For more detailed guidance check out sections 14.221-14.231.

 Chicago Notes Example: Photograph, "Lisa Ben" [ca. 1965], Box 4, Folder 1, Lesbian Legacy Collection Subject Files, ONE Archives at USC Libraries, USC, Los Angeles, CA.